-With all the attention that Domestic Violence has been receiving in the media, there are a lot of misconceptions about what exactly is considered Domestic Violence.
-Many people think that domestic violence is only physical violence however domestic violence covers many types of behaviours.
+At FEDOROV Family Lawyers Gold Coast and Brisbane we understand the awareness that Domestic Violence has been receiving.
+There are a lot of misconceptions about what exactly is considered Domestic Violence and many people think that domestic violence is only physical violence however domestic violence covers many types of behaviours.

 If you need assistance to leave your home, there are organisations who are able to assist such as DV Connect, who offers crisis care, counselling and support for both men and women.
 DV Connect can be contacted on 1800 811 811.